Last updated: January 13, 2021

-Due to COVID-19 and safety considerations, we have made some changes for this fall.
-You may be wondering what that will look like.
+Due to COVID-19 and safety considerations, we have made some changes.
+You may be wondering what this looks like.
 Please find answers to some of your questions, below.
 If you have additional questions, Ask Us!

 What is different in the library building?

 The library building has gone through some changes to help us all all stay healthy through social distancing and personal hygiene.
 Here are some of the changes you may notice when the building re-opens:

 - the library entrance doors are unlocked, but everyone must scan in at the service desk with a Macalester ID, after entering (even if attending classes in the building)

 - furniture is spaced for reduced seating capacity, some furniture has been removed

 - students will be studying following our Mac Stays Safer, Shared Community Commitment